 The survey indicated that most Council's are in the process of conducting risk assessments / flood mapping.
 However, the long timeframes to finalise the assessments has meant that many Councils are still awaiting the outcomes to progress planning and management responses.
 Some Council's have updated their existing flood studies to include the 2050 / 2100 SLR provisions based on simple mapping (i.e. bathtub modelling).
 The simple bathtub modelling has generally been conducted in house by Council employees.
 On the other hand, Council's seeking a more comprehensive mapping and modelling approach to risk identification have engaged expert consultants.
-While some Council's had developed adaptation plans based on the finalisation of comprehensive mapping and modelling.
+While some Council's had developed adaptation plans based on earlier vulnerability assessments - many are in review to incorporate changes based on the finalisation of comprehensive mapping and modelling.